5 simple ways to avoid osteoporosis

 1. What is osteoporosis?

-Osteoporosis causes bones to become so weak and fragile they break easily, even as a result of a minor fall, a bump - or just a sneeze.
+Osteoporosis causes bones to become so weak and fragile that they break more easily - even as a result of a minor fall, a bump - or just a sneeze.

-What’s more, these fractures can be life-threatening and in extreme cases, become a major cause of pain and long-term disability.
+What’s more, these fractures can be life-threatening or become a major cause of pain and long-term disability.

 2. What causes osteoporosis?

-Although we all start losing bone density when we’re around 35, the menopause speeds this up for women because of a drop in oestrogen.
+Although we all start losing bone density when we’re around 35, the menopause speeds this up for women because of a drop in the hormone oestrogen.
+This is because oestrogen is responsible (among other things) for maintenance of bone density.
 That’s why anyone who’s had an early menopause or hysterectomy is more likely to develop osteoporosis.

 3. What symptoms should I look out for?

 In the early stages, bone loss is usually symptom-free.
-But later on, red flags signalling a problem could be back pain (caused by fractured or collapsed vertebra), a loss of height, stooped posture and a bone fracture happening much more easily than you’d expect.
+But later on, red flags signaling a problem could be back pain (caused by fractured or collapsed vertebra), a loss of height, stooped posture, and a bone fracture happening much more easily than you’d expect.

 5. What can I do to avoid osteoporosis?